vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1982a The Rise of Ayodhyā as a Place of Pilgrimage. in: Indo-Iranian Journal (IIJ) 24 (1982), 103–126.

-1982b On the Origin of the Sām. khya Psychology. in: Wiener Zeitschrift f¨ur die Kunde S¨ud- und Ostasiens 26 (1982), 117–148.
+1982b On the Origin of the Sāṁkhya Psychology. in: Wiener Zeitschrift f¨ur die Kunde S¨ud- und Ostasiens 26 (1982), 117–148.

 1986 Ayodhyā.
 Pt.
 I The History of Ayodhyā from the 7th century BC to the